 “It is an endless game with huge replayability.”

-The humor in the game is generally well-received, with players appreciating its likability and subtle references to historical events, such as the square level that hints at a past tragedy in the player's country.
+The humor in the game is generally well-received, with players appreciating its likability and clever references, such as the square level, which alludes to a significant historical event in their country.